• Products

 • Alma mater

-Once you’ve gathered this info, then what?
+Once you’ve gathered this information, then what?

-Third, What To Do With All This Information
+Third, What to Do With All This Information

-Prior to meeting with a client, take some time to review the info you gathered.
+Prior to meeting with a client, take some time to review the information you gathered.
 Then, when you meet with your client or have phone calls with them, ask about an item or two.

 Having a more personal connection also makes it easier to ask for personal introductions to people your clients know.